Every type A quiver locus is a Kazhdan-Lusztig variety: Type A quiver loci

 \begin{defn} Given two sequences $S',S$ of vertices, i.e. equipping two sets $S',S\subset Q_0$ with some total orders respectively, a \textbf{$(S',S)$-blocked} matrix is a block matrix such that: \begin{itemize} \item[(BM1)] its block rows are labeled from north to south (top to bottom) by $S'$ in ascending order; \item[(BM2)] its block columns are labeled from west to east (left to right) by $S$ in ascending order; \item[(BM3)] the block row (resp. column) labeled by vertex $x$ has height (resp. width) $d_x$. \end{itemize} \end{defn}

-In such a matrix we denote its block row/column which is labeled vertex $x$ as row/column $[x]$ and denote the submatrix placed on the row $[x]$ and column $[y]$ as $([x],[y])$-block.
-Throughout this paper, we use $\prec$, such as ``$x\prec y$ in $S$", to represent the order relation in totally ordered set (sequence) of vertices to distinguish from $``<"$ which usually indicates the order of integers in convention.
-Of course, saying that a matrix is $(S',S)$-blocked is only to describe it more conveniently (block by block), rather than implying that it has any special properties.
-Any matrix of the suitable size can be a $(S',S)$-blocked matrix.
+In such a matrix, we denote the row/column labeled by $x$ as row/column $[x]$, and we refer to the submatrix (block) placed at the intersection of row $[x]$ and column $[y]$ as its $([x],[y])$-block.
+It is important to note that labeling a matrix as $(S',S)$-blocked is simply a convenient way to describe it block by block, and does not imply any special properties.
+Any matrix of the appropriate size can be considered a $(S',S)$-blocked matrix.